The origin of potato chips and soya crisps

 The rise of soya crisps

 In Asia, we have banana, arrowhead, yam, sweet potato, carrot, beetroot and cassava chips.
-Surely, we also have soya chips/crisps!
+Surely, we also have soya chips/crisps which are also plant-based snacks!
 We are not gonna lie to you, these crisps are deep fried and flavourful so it's gonna be super crispy and tasty.